societyinforisk/code-of-conduct/code-of-conduct.md

 Be a leader.

 Be respectful of others, ask people to stop if you are bothered; respect privacy; understand this community is primarily not-for-profit, and attempt to resolve issues without Administrators, but if you can't resolve an issue, you can contact the Administrators.
-If you violate this Code of Conduct, it will be made clear to you, and you may be asked to leave the SiRA Membership Slack.
+If you violate this Code of Conduct, it will be made clear to you, and you may be asked to leave the SiRA Community.

 ## The Long Version